 SEA design vocabulary can be defined as "Progressive Northwest Modern."
 This style is a blend of progressive modern architecture and the regional influences found in the natural environment and cultures of the area.
-The term "Progressive Northwest Modern" conveys two fundamental ideas.
-First, continuity with its existing modern architecture is critical to achieving a unified image for SEA.
-Second, each new design should be progressive and forward looking while being respectful of the modernism of existing terminal facilities.
+The term "Progressive Northwest Modern" conveys two fundamental ideas:

+Providing continuity with the existing architecture makes projects more successful in achieving a unified image at SEA.

+Each new design should be forward thinking and innovative, and we encourage designers bringing new ideas while being respectful of existing architecture.